-Declared conflicts of interest: A member of The Alliance for Just Deliberation on Solar Geoengineering is part of the team of the project entitled "Evidence-based Assessments to Guide Perceptions, Governance, and Ethical Frameworks for South Asia," providing support on policy analysis, ethical framing and stakeholder engagement.
-Shuchi Talati was not involved in the review of this project.
+Declared conflicts of interest: A member of The Alliance for Just Deliberation on Solar Geoengineering is part of the team for the project entitled "Evidence-based Assessments to Guide Perceptions, Governance, and Ethical Frameworks for South Asia," providing support on policy analysis, ethical framing and stakeholder engagement.
+Shuchi Talati was not involved in the review of the project proposal and will not be involved in oversight of this component of the project.